 Cats are both predators and prey animals in the wild, which creates a fascinating duality in their behavior.
 While they love to hunt and stalk, they’re also acutely aware that larger predators could target them.
 In darker conditions, even with their superior vision, cats can’t scan their environment as completely as they can in brighter light.
 This means potential threats could approach more closely before being detected, triggering their natural wariness.

 The startle factor becomes amplified in darkness.
 When something unexpected occurs and a cat can’t immediately identify what it is, their stress response kicks in more dramatically.
 This might explain why some cats seem jumpy or nervous when moving through dark spaces, especially in unfamiliar areas.
+I’ve often been told that cats startled in dim hallways had recently experienced a single negative event in that location, such as a vacuum turning on or another pet ambushing them.
+Cats form strong spatial associations.
+One high-arousal incident can condition avoidance of that exact lighting context.

 Territorial Confidence and Familiarity